 In the early days of the web, ranking in Google was easy – you just threw keywords in the meta description, and you ranked for those keywords, regardless of whether or not your website was relevant to them.

-After conducting the initial keyword research, find no less than five, but no more than 10 keywords that are most relevant to your business, with the highest search volume.
+After conducting the initial keyword research, find no less than five, but no more than ten keywords that are most relevant to your business, with the highest search volume.

 Now, go to the Google Keyword Planning Tool to find keywords that Google considers semantically related to those core keywords.

-Focus your attention first on the long tail keywords that are highly relevant to your business and give you the chance to build content for the larger and more competitive head terms.
+Focus your attention first on the long tail keywords that are highly relevant to your business and give you the chance to build content for the more extensive and more competitive head terms.
 Generally speaking, the more words in a phrase, the lower the search volume, but the easier it is to rank for.
-Capturing the low-hanging fruit starts the conversions as soon as possible, because you’re targeting long tail terms in the short term, while building relevance and authority for the more competitive broader terms over the long term.
+Capturing the low-hanging fruit starts the conversions as soon as possible because you’re targeting long tail terms in the short term while building relevance and authority for the more competitive broader terms over the long run.

 DA is an important thing to consider – the higher the number, the harder it will be to compete against.
 You can get there, but it will take time.
 DA comes with quality content, traffic, and domain age.
 If the top results have Das of 90+, and your DA is only 20 – don’t expect to land in the top 5 soon.
 This is a general rule – so it’s not impossible, but it’s not likely.

 Use a tool like Open Site Explorer or SEMRush’s Backlink Audit Tool to look at the types of links pointing to your competitors.
 Do this for each ranking URL.
 This lets you see how your competition is building their links, and whether or not they are using spam techniques to build out their link profiles.
 Here, you should be able to see how many links are broken, and how many links come from link lists or directories, which are not hard to beat in terms of authority.
-You also need a well thought out plan on removing your own toxic back links.
-SEO Inc are experts in removing toxic links and have perfected the process for over 7 years.
+You also need a well thought out plan on removing your toxic backlinks.
+SEO Inc are experts in eliminating toxic links and have perfected the process for over seven years.